 Here are a few links to get you started:

 CORONAVIRUS / COVID-19 UPDATES

 For everyone’s safety, many faculty and staff members are continuing to work remotely.
 We are still available to assist you during our normal office hours, and recommend reaching out via email to get in touch.

 Looking for the latest campus updates on Coronavirus/COVID-19?
 The #UARK website has the most up-to-date information at https://health.uark.edu/coronavirus/.

 Please note: Guidance from the CDC, Arkansas Department of Health and university may change rapidly given the fluidity of the situation.

 Congratulations to Dr. Stacey Makhanova!
 She received a $168,396 grant from the Social Psychology program of the National Science Foundation to examine how immune system activity affects people's social perception.
 Many people go to work when they are feeling a little bit under the weather and make important social decisions.
 This research uses an experimental approach to mimic people getting sick in a safe and controlled way by giving participants the seasonal flu vaccine, and then measuring different social perceptions.
 People interested in participating can get more information at https://sparklab.uark.edu/flushotstudy/

 Congrats to our all Spring 2020 graduates!
 Here is a message from the Dept. of Psychological Science faculty:

-Welcome to FOUR new faculty members who will be joining our faculty this fall: Dr. Byron Zamboanga, Dr. Grant Shields, Dr. Josiah Leong, and Dr. Matt Judah!
+Welcome to FIVE new faculty members who are joining our faculty this fall: Dr. Byron Zamboanga, Dr. Grant Shields, Dr. Josiah Leong, Dr. Matt Judah, and Dr. Mitch Brown!
 Below is some information about each of them!